mozilla/fxa/docs/index.md

 Developing a service that needs Firefox Accounts authentication?
 Head on over to the [Firefox Accounts portal on MDN](https://developer.mozilla.org/docs/Mozilla/Tech/Firefox_Accounts) for a description of the system, how it works, and how to plug into it.

 Note that all services integrating with Firefox Accounts require approval (and access credentials) from Mozilla.
-We are not (yet) offering Firefox Accounts authentication to third-party reliers on the web.
+We are not yet offering Firefox Accounts authentication to third-party reliers on the web.

 ## People and Places

-These fine folks are the globally distributed team at the core of Firefox Accounts development, and will be happy to help answer any questions you might have.
+These fine folks are the globally distributed team at the core of Firefox Accounts development, and will be happy to help answer any questions you might have:

 * [Ryan Kelly](https://github.com/rfk) - Engineering (Melbourne, approx UTC+10)
 * [Shane Tomlinson](https://github.com/shane-tomlinson/) - Engineering (London, approx UTC)